PatrickOMullan/PatrickOMullan/README.md

 - 👋 Hi, I’m @PatrickOMullan
 - 👀 I’m interested in theoretical physics, specifically related to black holes.
 I am also interested in the applications of computers/computing as well as ideas from computer science and information theory to physics research.
-- 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/patrickjonomullan/
+- 📫 How to reach me: patrickjonomullan@gmail.com

 <!---
 PatrickOMullan/PatrickOMullan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.